Glyn Philpot: Personal life

 Philpot was in a relationship with painter Vivian Forbes from 1923 to 1935.
 A loving cup held by Brighton Museum serves as a testament to their relationship.

-Philpot died from a stroke in December 1937; his funeral took place on 22 December 1937.
+Philpot died from a stroke on 16 December 1937 in London; his funeral took place on 22 December 1937.
 Forbes committed suicide the following day.
 He is buried in a pink granite tomb in St Peter's Churchyard, Petersham, in west London.